Silver River—Errol Flynn, Ann Sheridan, Thomas Mitchell, Barton MacLane, Monte Blue, Tom D’Andrea, Bruce Bennett (1948; Dir: Raoul Walsh)

 So it’s the rise and fall and at least partial redemption of silver king Errol Flynn, both morally and materially.
 Flynn could really act; Ann Sheridan looks luscious with her hooded eyes, but Flynn is a better actor.
 This was the fourth movie in which they starred together.
 Flynn at only 39 was getting toward his last few movies by this time, and his career-long style of hard living, over-the-top drinking and constant debauchery was starting to take its toll on his looks.
 But that works in this role, where he is supposedly aging over a period of years.
 Tom D’Andrea is good as Pistol Porter, and Thomas Mitchell did what he usually did in alcoholic roles.
 Bruce Bennett is decent but bland as the mining-engineer husband, but then he’s supposed to be.
 And Barton MacLane chews the scenery as the conscienceless villain Banjo Sweeney.

 This isn’t Walsh’s best western (maybe that was Colorado Territory the next year), and it was not a big hit in its time.
 But Walsh often (but not infallibly) had a good feel for westerns.
 You can sometimes see it in the composition of shots of the wild, mountainous landscapes with riders or wagons moving against them, or in the crane shots of crowds of milling miners with lots of action.
 This isn’t often seen any more, but it’s worth watching both for Flynn’s performance and for Walsh’s direction.
 And for the lovely Ann Sheridan.
-It was the last time Flynn and director Walsh worked together.
+It was the seventh and last time Flynn and director Walsh worked together.